kstenerud/concise-encoding/cte-specification.md

 ### Map

 A map associates objects (keys) with other objects (values).
-Keys may be any mix of scalar or array types, and must not be the `empty` type.
+Keys may be any mix of scalar or array types.
+A key must not be a container type or the `empty` type.
 Values may be any mix of any type, including other containers.
-All keys in a map must have a unique value, even across data types (for example, 10 and 10d).
+All keys in a map must resolve to a unique value, even across data types.
+For example, the following keys would clash:

+ * 2000
+ * 2000.0
+ * 2000.0d

 Map entries are split into key-value pairs using the colon `:` character and optional whitespace.
 Key-value pairs are separated from each other using whitespace.